nndavis/final_project/README.md

-final Project topic: can we rate a job's value?
+### final Project topic:

+can we rate a job's value?

 #### source of data:

 The  core question is to determine what features best predicts the over all ratings of a jobs.
-The starting datasets were sourced from Kaggle.
+The starting datasets were sourced from Kaggle. the two datasets were merged with 27 columns.

 Link to the data set: